tanner87661/IoTT_Mux4067Buttons/README.md

 CD74HC4067 Button library for the ESP32
 Breakout Board: https://www.sparkfun.com/products/9056

+See video for an example using this library: https://youtu.be/_CXPyHXz_Ys

 Arduino platform

 This library polls 16 input lines of up to 4 4067 analog MUX and returns button events or analog values.